TheRenegadeCoder/sample-programs-website/docs/projects/baklava/swift/index.md

 {% endraw %}

-Baklava in Swift was written by:
+[Baklava](https://sampleprograms.io/projects/baklava) in [Swift](https://sampleprograms.io/languages/swift) was written by:

 - Mark Magahis

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 22 2018 22:36:07.
 The solution was first committed on Oct 20 2018 11:42:26.
 As a result, documentation below may be outdated.